alwalxed/qafiyah/README.md

 # Qafiyah | قافية

-A free open-source Arabic poetry platform and database with 944K+ verses from 932 poets across 10 eras.
-Built with Nextjs, Hono, and Supabase.
-Provides full data dumps with no need for scraping.
+A free, open-source Arabic poetry platform and database featuring 944K+ verses from 932 poets across 10 eras.
+Built with Next.js, Hono, and Supabase.
+Offers full data dumps—no scraping needed.
 Supports advanced Arabic search.
 A Twitter bot posts a verse every hour.

 ## 📑 Table of Contents